List of Student Organizations

 The purpose is to be an organization where members can compete against each other and enhance their skills as badminton players.

 The purpose of the WU Cheer squad is to provide enthusiasm, spirit, and entertainment at Willamette sporting events on campus.
 We perform at home football games during the fall semester and home basketball games at the beginning of spring semester.

-The club supports recreational climbing pursuits including indoor climbing gym and outdoor guided climbing and promotes safe climbing habits and practices by planning and offering climbing outings and events.
+The club supports recreational climbing pursuits including indoor climbing gym, outdoor guided climbing, and promotes safe climbing habits/practices by planning and offering climbing outings and events.